-The Mini Bio Gas Continuous (MBGC) technology is a leader in waste-to-energy, market outperforming efficiency, competitors in cost-effectiveness. environmental impact, feedstock flexibility, scalability, and social acceptance.
+The Mini Bio Gas Continuous (MBGC) technology is a market leader in waste-to-energy, outperforming competitors in efficiency, cost-effectiveness, environmental impact, feedstock flexibility, scalability, and social acceptance.
 Its meticulously engineered biological processes, together with gravimetric separation, produce a highly efficient and sustainable means of transforming organic waste into valuable resources.
 MBGC, when compared to other technologies, appears as a comprehensive solution that handles a wide range of criteria, making it a top choice for sustainable waste management and renewable energy generation.